strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 3. In Keychain Access, ensure that "System" is selected under "Keychains" and that "Certificates" is selected under "Category."
 4. Drag-and-drop the `localhost.cert.pem` file from the `server/private` directory in Finder into Keychain Access.
 Enter your password if prompted.
 5. Double-click the self-signed certificate in Keychain Access (it should be named "LoopBack PWA (localhost)").
-6. Under the "Trust" section change the value of "When using this certificate" to "Always Trust."
+6. Under the "Trust" section, change the value of "When using this certificate" to "Always Trust."
 7. Close the "LoopBack PWA (localhost)" certificate window in Keychain Access.
 Enter your password when prompted.
 8. You can now close Keychain Access and the `server/private` directory in Finder.